Almost 50 Percent Of Cancer Deaths In U.S. Are Due To Lifestyle Choices, Study Finds

 Based on statistics on cancer incidence and death in the U.S., 42 percent of all cancer cases and 45 percent of cancer deaths on record were associated with cigarette smoking or exposure to secondhand smoke, alcohol consumption, dietary choices, and a high body weight.
 As noted by ABC News, these are all preventable risk factors and lifestyle choices that can otherwise be avoided, thus making it possible in theory to reduce the risk of cancer through “simple lifestyle tweaks.”

 The American Cancer Society paper revealed that cigarette smoking was the number one risk factor behind cancer cases and deaths in the U.S., with the habit connected to 19 percent of cases and 28.8 percent of deaths.
 Overweight and obesity was a distant second, causing 7.8 percent of cases and 6.5 percent of deaths.
-Coming in third place was alcohol consumption, which was blamed for 5.6 percent of cases and 4 percent of deaths.
+Coming in third place was alcohol consumption, which was blamed for 5.6 percent of cases and four percent of deaths.

 In terms of specific preventable cancers, the researchers found that lung cancer had the most associated cases and deaths.
-Men were more likely than women to develop cancers related to smoking, UV radiation, hepatitis C and HIV infection, and consumption of red and processed meat, while women were more likely to get cancers associated with overweight and obesity, alcohol intake, lack of physical activity, and human papilloma virus (HPV) infection.
+Men were more likely than women to develop cancers related to smoking, UV radiation, hepatitis C, and HIV infection, and consumption of red and processed meat, while women were more likely to get cancers associated with overweight and obesity, alcohol intake, lack of physical activity, and human papilloma virus (HPV) infection.

 Study lead author Dr. Farhad Islami, strategic director of Cancer Surveillance Research at the American Cancer Society, said in a statement that the above figures might have been too modest, in terms of the percentage of cancers that can be avoided by means of certain behavioral and preventative tools and strategies.